-Figure A1.1: STANDARD DETONATOR (EUROPEAN)

 Annex 2

 Amended Appendix 1 to the Manual of Tests and Criteria

 Specifications of standard detonator

 According to the elements of the standard detonator the following specifications apply:

 A) Detonator

 The detonator shell shall be hollow-drawn from either copper (with not more than 5% zinc, where an alloy is used) or aluminium.
 The cap shall have an outer diameter of 7.0 mm to 7.6 mm.
 The thickness at the bottom of the cap shall be 0.42 mm ± 0.05 mm.